5gon12eder/msc-graphstudy/README.md

 The following graph generators are defined:

- - `SMTAPE` -- imports graphs from the [`SMTAPE`](https://math.nist.gov/MatrixMarket/data/Harwell-Boeing/smtape/smtape.html) set of the Harwell-Boeing collection in NIST's *Matrix Market*
+ - `SMTAPE` &mdash; imports graphs from the [`SMTAPE`](https://math.nist.gov/MatrixMarket/data/Harwell-Boeing/smtape/smtape.html) set of the Harwell-Boeing collection in NIST's *Matrix Market*
- - `PSADMIT` -- imports graphs from the [`PSADMIT`](https://math.nist.gov/MatrixMarket/data/Harwell-Boeing/psadmit/psadmit.html) set of the Harwell-Boeing collection in NIST's *Matrix Market*
+ - `PSADMIT` &mdash; imports graphs from the [`PSADMIT`](https://math.nist.gov/MatrixMarket/data/Harwell-Boeing/psadmit/psadmit.html) set of the Harwell-Boeing collection in NIST's *Matrix Market*
- - `GRENOBLE` -- imports graphs from the [`GRENOBLE`](https://math.nist.gov/MatrixMarket/data/Harwell-Boeing/grenoble/grenoble.html) set of the Harwell-Boeing collection in NIST's *Matrix Market*
+ - `GRENOBLE` &mdash; imports graphs from the [`GRENOBLE`](https://math.nist.gov/MatrixMarket/data/Harwell-Boeing/grenoble/grenoble.html) set of the Harwell-Boeing collection in NIST's *Matrix Market*
- - `BCSPWR` -- imports graphs from the [`BCSPWR`](https://math.nist.gov/MatrixMarket/data/Harwell-Boeing/bcspwr/bcspwr.html) set of the Harwell-Boeing collection in NIST's *Matrix Market*
+ - `BCSPWR` &mdash; imports graphs from the [`BCSPWR`](https://math.nist.gov/MatrixMarket/data/Harwell-Boeing/bcspwr/bcspwr.html) set of the Harwell-Boeing collection in NIST's *Matrix Market*
- - `RANDDAG` -- imports graphs from the [`RANDDAG`](http://graphdrawing.org/download/random-dag-graphml.tgz) collection
-   hosted on `graphdrawing.org`
+ - `RANDDAG` &mdash; imports graphs from the [`RANDDAG`](http://graphdrawing.org/download/random-dag-graphml.tgz) collection hosted on `graphdrawing.org`
- - `NORTH` -- imports graphs from the [`NORTH`](http://graphdrawing.org/download/north-graphml.tgz) collection hosted on `graphdrawing.org`
+ - `NORTH` &mdash; imports graphs from the [`NORTH`](http://graphdrawing.org/download/north-graphml.tgz) collection hosted on `graphdrawing.org`
- - `ROME` -- imports graphs from the [`ROME`](http://graphdrawing.org/download/rome-graphml.tgz) collection hosted on `graphdrawing.org`
+ - `ROME` &mdash; imports graphs from the [`ROME`](http://graphdrawing.org/download/rome-graphml.tgz) collection hosted on `graphdrawing.org`
- - `IMPORT` -- imports graphs (and optionally native layouts) from arbitrary user-defined sources specified in the user-provided `${configdir}/imports.json` configuration file
+ - `IMPORT` &mdash; imports graphs (and optionally native layouts) from arbitrary user-defined sources specified in the user-provided `${configdir}/imports.json` configuration file
- - `LINDENMAYER` -- probabilistic algorithm creating graphs with native layouts utilizing a stochastic L-system
+ - `LINDENMAYER` &mdash; probabilistic algorithm creating graphs with native layouts utilizing a stochastic L-system
- - `QUASI3D` -- probabilistic algorithm creating graphs with native layouts from a random projection of a regular 3-dimensional lattice onto a 2-dimensional plane
+ - `QUASI3D` &mdash; probabilistic algorithm creating graphs with native layouts from a random projection of a regular 3-dimensional lattice onto a 2-dimensional plane
- - `QUASI4D` -- probabilistic algorithm creating graphs with native layouts from a random projection of a regular 4-dimensional lattice onto a 2-dimensional plane
+ - `QUASI4D` &mdash; probabilistic algorithm creating graphs with native layouts from a random projection of a regular 4-dimensional lattice onto a 2-dimensional plane
- - `QUASI5D` -- probabilistic algorithm creating graphs with native layouts from a random projection of a regular 5-dimensional lattice onto a 2-dimensional plane
+ - `QUASI5D` &mdash; probabilistic algorithm creating graphs with native layouts from a random projection of a regular 5-dimensional lattice onto a 2-dimensional plane
- - `QUASI6D` -- probabilistic algorithm creating graphs with native layouts from a random projection of a regular 6-dimensional lattice onto a 2-dimensional plane
+ - `QUASI6D` &mdash; probabilistic algorithm creating graphs with native layouts from a random projection of a regular 6-dimensional lattice onto a 2-dimensional plane
- - `GRID` -- probabilistic algorithm creating graphs with native layouts as regular <var>n</var> &times; <var>m</var>
+ - `GRID` &mdash; probabilistic algorithm creating graphs with native layouts as regular <var>n</var> &times;
-   girds
+   <var>m</var> girds
- - `TORUS1` -- probabilistic algorithm creating graphs as regular <var>n</var> &times; <var>m</var> girds connected to
-   form a 1-torus (a cylinder)
+ - `TORUS1` &mdash; probabilistic algorithm creating graphs as regular <var>n</var> &times; <var>m</var> girds connected to form a 1-torus (a cylinder)
- - `TORUS2` -- probabilistic algorithm creating graphs as regular <var>n</var> &times; <var>m</var> girds connected to
-   form a 2-torus (a doughnut)
+ - `TORUS2` &mdash; probabilistic algorithm creating graphs as regular <var>n</var> &times; <var>m</var> girds connected to form a 2-torus (a doughnut)
- - `MOSAIC1` -- probabilistic algorithm creating graphs with native layouts by recursively splitting the facets of an initial regular polygon.
+ - `MOSAIC1` &mdash; probabilistic algorithm creating graphs with native layouts by recursively splitting the facets of an initial regular polygon.
- - `MOSAIC2` -- like `MOSAIC1` but the amount of randomness is reduced to produce more symmetric results.
+ - `MOSAIC2` &mdash; like `MOSAIC1` but the amount of randomness is reduced to produce more symmetric results.
- - `BOTTLE` -- probabilistic algorithm creating graphs with native layouts as axonometric projections of 3D-meshes of random bodies of revolution
+ - `BOTTLE` &mdash; probabilistic algorithm creating graphs with native layouts as axonometric projections of 3D-meshes of random bodies of revolution
- - `TREE` -- probabilistic algorithm creating random trees
+ - `TREE` &mdash; probabilistic algorithm creating random trees

 These constants are specified by the enumerator `Generators` which is defined in the file `./driver/constants.py`.